top of page

 The challenge isn't more data.
 It's better decisioning.

-Across automotive aftersales, leaders are surrounded by information.
-DMS data, CRM activity, CDPs, retention campaigns, pricing tools, capacity reports, CSI measures, and predictive models all provide useful signals.
-But signals don't automatically resolve tradeoffs.
+Automotive aftersales leaders already have DMS data, CRM activity, retention campaigns, pricing tools, capacity reports, CSI measures, and increasingly sophisticated analytics.
+Those systems provide important signals.
+But signals do not automatically resolve the tradeoffs that shape results.

 In live service operations, teams still have to decide: